skx/overseer/README.md

   * From there alerts will reach a human via pushover.

-## Configuration File

-If you prefer to use a configuration-file over the command-line arguments that is supported.
-Each of the subcommands can process an optional JSON-based configuration file.

-The configuration file will override the default arguments, and thus cannot easily be set by a command-line flag itself.
-Instead you should export the environmental variable `OVERSEER` with the path to a suitable file.

-For example you might run:

-     export OVERSEER=$(pwd)/overseer.json

-Where the contents of that file are:

-     {
-         "IPV6": true,
-         "IPv4": true,
-         "RedisHost": "localhost:6379",
-         "RedisPassword": "",
-         "Retry": true,
-         "Timeout": 10,
-         "Verbose": true
-     }

 ## Redis Specifics

 We use Redis as a queue as it is simple to deploy, stable, and well-known.